Basantallam/DB2Project/README.md

 # DB2Project
 Database II Project
-created a database Engine in Java that simulates the behaviour of Database Engines
+created a project in Java that simulates the behaviour of a Database Engine